pvillamartin/Dornic_et_al_integration_class/README.md

 “Simulation of spatial systems with demographic noise”; Haim Weissmann, Nadav M Shnerb, and David A Kessler;
 Physical Review E 98; 022131 (2018).

-This project is licensed under the terms of the GPL license.
+This project is licensed under the terms of the GNU General Public License license.

 If you use our code in an academic publication, please include us in the acknowledgements.
 ***********************************************************************************************************************************

 ***********************************************************************************************************************************
-In order to show the proper way of using it we implemented "example_main.cpp".
+In order to show the proper way of using it, we implemented "example_main.cpp".
 These codes integrate the stochastic equation described in "Dornic_method.pdf" in a 1D lattice.
 ***********************************************************************************************************************************